Installing Free Wi-Fi To Help Count Rural Communities Of Color In 2020 Census

 Computers at the barbershop

 That's the message Fair Count is trying to spread ahead of the primarily online census as the organization expands its Internet installation program.
-Its locally-based organizers have been consulting with community leaders to pinpoint potential locations that may be considered unconventional but could reach people who don't have the census on their radars.
+Its locally based organizers have been consulting with community leaders to pinpoint potential locations that may be considered unconventional but could reach people who don't have the census on their radars.

 In Cuthbert, Ga. — a 20-minute drive south from Lumpkin — Kuanita Murphy, executive director of the local nonprofit Randolph County Family Connection, suggested setting up free Wi-Fi at a barbershop to reach customers who Murphy worries could be disconnected and left out of the count.